 Excellent firms don’t believe in excellence—only in constant improvement and constant change.

-This is article 12, the final article in the SAFe® Implementation Roadmap series.
+Article thirteen is the final article in the SAFe® Implementation Roadmap series.
 Click here to view the entire roadmap.

-The previous articles in the SAFe Implementation Roadmap series described the first 11 steps:
+The previous articles in the SAFe Implementation Roadmap series described the first twelve critical moves: